openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/README.md

 ```

 ## Applying policies using GitOps
-You can include in `dryrun` mode either all policies or as policy groups.
+You can use the `dryrun` enforcement mode in either all policies or in policy groups.
-You can change to `enforce` mode either all policies, as policy groups, or individually.
+You can use the `deny` enforcement mode in either all policies, in policy groups, or individually.

-You can't include specific policies in dry run, you can use the alternative workflow suggested at the end of the paragraph in [this link](https://kubectl.docs.kubernetes.io/faq/kustomize/eschewedfeatures/#removal-directives).
+You can't include specific policies in `dryrun` enforcement mode, you can use the alternative workflow suggested at the end of the paragraph in [this link](https://kubectl.docs.kubernetes.io/faq/kustomize/eschewedfeatures/#removal-directives).